SojebSikder/create-sojeb-express-ts-app/README.md

 # create-sojeb-express-ts-app

-Productive Boilerplate to create a new express typescript project
+Productive Boilerplate to create a new express typescript project.

 ## Example :